|hope college > academic departments > pre-professional|

-OT admission committees also look at a student's experiences for evidence that the student is committed to serving and helping others; working on teams; possesses integrity, adaptability, reliability and ability to take feedback.
+OT admission committees also look at a student's experiences for evidence that the student is committed to serving and helping others; working on teams and providing leadership; possesses integrity, adaptability, reliability and ability to take feedback.
 They also expect that a student is able to work effectively with people from diverse backgrounds.
 It is up to you during your college years to demonstrate these attributes!

 Links to General Information

-For current Hope College students, questions related to the Pre-Occupational Therapy track, please contac HPA Professor T Prokopow.
+For current Hope students, advising & questions related to the pre-OT track at Hope College, please contact HPA Professor T Prokopow.

 For all others, please contact, Hope College Admissions Office.